snyderae13/Milestone2-Todo-Frontend/README.md

 Implementing a User Login
 Sub-Tasks
-Adding the following fields: Estimated Work Time, Status( not started, in progress, etc. ) Add New Task on Homepage should refresh after submiting a new task, rather than having to refresh the entire page .
+Adding the following fields: Estimated Work Time, Status( not started, in progress, etc. )

 ### Contributors